-Potential indirect construction phase impacts generally concern water quality impacts that could affect the aquatic or semi-aquatic qualifying interests of the Lower River Shannon SAC and travel elsewhere in the SAC downstream of the bridge.
+Potential indirect construction phase impacts generally concern water quality impacts that could affect the aquatic or semi-aquatic qualifying interests of the Lower River Shannon SAC c.
+7.2rkm downstream of the works, as well as the Wetland and Waterbirds habitat in the River Shannon and River Fergus Estuaries SPA also c.
+7.2km downstream.
 Potential water quality impacts concern increased siltation and turbidity during the works, as well as accidental spillages of oils or fuels from machinery, if required.
-Given the small scale nature of the works and it is unlikely that any significant water quality impacts would occur downstream.
-Nonetheless, the precautionary approach is taken and basic mitigation measures will be required due to its location within the SAC.
+Given the distance between the works and the SAC and SPA downstream, it is unlikely given the small scale that these impacts would have an effect this far downstream.
+However, the precautionary approach must be taken and there is also the potential for Otters, Salmon or Brook / River lampreys to use the River Owvane at the site.
+Some basic mitigation measures will be required to avoid potential impacts on water quality.
 Mitigation cannot be provided in a Screening for Appropriate Assessment.